-If a tenant needs to break their lease, they are automatically billed a Lease Buyout Fee of 1.5x the monthly rent.
+If a tenant needs to break their lease, they are automatically billed a Lease Buyout Fee equal to 1.5 times the monthly rent.
 This fee is delivered in full as a credit to the homeowner’s account and covers one month of lost rent along with the 50% placement fee you’ve paid Living Room to move them in.
-The tenant is encouraged but not required to give written notice before breaking their lease.
+The tenant is encouraged, but not required to give written notice before breaking their lease.

 What happens if the tenant doesn’t pay the rent?

 Here in Oregon, the earliest we can begin the collection process for late rent is the 8th of the month.
-If the tenant has an outstanding rent balance of $100 or more on the 8th of the month, we will issue a 72-hour rent demand notice (extended by 4 days for mailing).
+If the tenant has an outstanding rent balance of $100 or more on the 8th of the month, we will issue a 10-day rent demand notice (extended by 4 days for mailing).
 If they are responsive, we will work with the tenant to generate a formal payment agreement.
 If they are unresponsive or violate the terms of the payment agreement we will begin the eviction process.
-Eviction processing fees start at $150.
-Eviction fees are paid by the homeowner and later collected from the tenant through the security deposit or collection efforts if the tenant is unable to pay prior to moving out.
+Depending on the court’s availability it can take 2-8 weeks for a 1st appearance date.

 What happens if the neighbors complain about the tenants?